blurstudio/hab/README.md

     }
 ```

-`HabitatBase.aliases` is reduced to just the current operating system's aliases.
+`HabBase.aliases` is reduced to just the current operating system's aliases.
 Ie if
 this is run on windows, you would have access to both the hython and usdview alias, but
 on linux you would only have access to hython.